mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 | -Infinity    |       |      | -Infinity  | |      |         |
 | Infinity     |       |      |  Infinity  | |      |         |

-Blank cells are conditions where the default value will be returned.
+Blank cells are conditions where the failure value will be returned.

 Typecasting makes writing type safe functions in JavaScript a breeze.
 And they also do a great job of self-documenting the code.